-Define actors Identify their learning needs Identify high value sources of knowledge Define processes for each source Translate processes into tangible steps Align resources and support to new capabilities Key questions Who are internal and external actors? ■What are actor's learning needs? ■ Where is knowledge created?
-How will knowledge be captured?
-What tasks make up each process? other resources need to align to execute each task?
-What natural groups of actors, or learning communi- ties, exist?
-Through what vehicles do actors already learn?
-What knowledge needs to be captured?What are the priorities?
-How will knowledge be codified?
-How will knowledge be shared?
-What capabilities and resources are required to execute the tasks?
+Define actors Identify their learning needs Identify high value sources of knowledge Define processes for each source Translate processes into tangible steps Key questions ■ Who are internal and external actors? ■ What are actor's learning needs? ■ Where is knowledge created? ■ How will knowledge be captured? ■ What tasks make up each process?
+What natural groups of actors, or learning communities, exist? ■ Through what vehicles do actors already learn? ■ What knowledge needs to be captured? ■ What are the priorities? ■ How will knowledge be codified? ■ How will knowledge be shared? ■ What capabilities and resources are required to execute the tasks?